thbinder/mlops_sea_animal_classification/README.md

 ### Docker Compose API Model Deployment 🐳
 -------------

 A more robust API can be deployed along with a MYSQL database holding information about authorized users.
+Prior to running the compose stack, you will need to fill the .env file with adapted parameters.

 ```
 docker-compose up